CSCfi/fairdata-ida/Docker_Setup.md

 ## Rebuilding the development environment cleanly

 Remove the docker environment components as detailed immediately above, then follow steps 3 through 7 above to re-deploy and configure the development environment.

+# Notes

+`httpd -k stop          ` stops Apache
+`httpd -t               ` tests the validity of the configuration `httpd -k start -e debug` starts Apache again with the log level set to debug